|The studios at VCCA are housed in the former barn

 A residency affords you uninterrupted time to write, or pursue your art.

 The biggest benefit for me at VCCA was not having to cook, shop for food, or clean up.
 The only “household” thing I had to do was my laundry.
 It is amazing how much brain space frees up when you don’t have to tend to everyday life!
 I anticipated this and had specifically applied to a place that feeds you.
 Luckily, the VCCA feeds you well; they even have their own kitchen garden.
 Uninterrupted time is, of course, the main reason for seeking out a residency.
 You will get that, unless you party all the time, which some people do.
 The fellows at the VCCA were all dedicated to their work when I was there, and that was inspiring.
 I didn’t want to show up to dinner, and not have a good answer to: “So what did you do today?”
 This brings me to my next point:

 |My footsteps to my studio, which was actually a

 with a piano I had to water.

-The Camaraderie of Other Artists Spurns You On.
 When I first inspected my studio, on the afternoon I arrived, I was intimidated: A whole big room just for me to write?
 A board hung by the door, bearing all the signatures of writers who’d been there before me.
-I recognized several names, former professors of mine among them, and I was even more intimidated.
-Then, the next morning, as I wandered over to my studio with all my equipment to move in (really just my laptop, and backup materials for my book), I saw others working away in their studios, especially the painter whose studio was across the walkway from mine, so I thought: “If these people can do it, work away, self-propelled, on whatever artistic project they are pursuing, then I can, too.”
+I recognized several names, former professors of mine among them.
+I was even more intimidated.
+The next morning, as I wandered to my studio with all my equipment to move in (really just my laptop, and backup materials for my book), I saw others working away in their studios, especially the painter whose studio was across the walkway from mine, so I thought: “If these people can do it, work away, self-propelled, on whatever artistic project they are pursuing, then I can, too.”
 And so I did.
-I decided to follow Hemingsway’s example, and set a goal of 500 words for myself every day, and I made it.
+I decided to follow Hemingsway’s example and set a goal of 500 words for myself every day, and I made it.